tonethar/IGME-430-Fall-2024/exercises/5-streaming-media.md

 ## III.
 Get started!
 - Grab the instructions PDF (in myCourses Content/Assignments)
-1) On GitHUb, ***fork*** the starter files respository - https://github.com/IGM-RichMedia-at-RIT/streaming-media-assignment
+1) On GitHub, ***fork*** the starter files respository - https://github.com/IGM-RichMedia-at-RIT/streaming-media-assignment

 2) Using GitBash, `cd` to your **430-files** folder (or wherever you are putting your course files)